NoahSaso/OLEDNotify/README.md

 # OLEDNotify
-Notifier screen for OLED devices
-Displays notifications while device is locked with subtle animation and app icon
+Notifier screen for OLED devices.
+It displays notifications while the device is locked with subtle animation and app icon — pure black background to make the device still appear "off."

 This was just a fun project to work on; never got around to polishing and submitting it, but feel free to try it out